scalamolecule/molecule-old/README_free.md

 sbt:molecule> test
 ```
 Using sbt is about twice as fast and therefore preferable
-when running all tests.
-Remember to ctrl-c the sbt process when switching to
+when running all tests (for peer system only though).

+Remember to ctrl-c the sbt process when switching back to
-test in IDE to avoid process locks.
+testing in IDE to avoid process locks.

 ## Further info